 LONDON’S MARKET HOTSPOT | Sharon Henry

-Even on our mid-week, Tuesday visit the place was still fairly busy.
+Even on our mid-week, Tuesday visit the place was fairly busy.
 Spilling out of the cramped Underground station onto the high street you instantly see, hear and feel why.
 Camden, teeming with all walks of life, is lined with an array of shops and building facades so whimsically adorned they’re a feature in their own right.

-Every Day is Shrove Tuesday
+Every Day is Pancake Day

 Having skipped breakfast we stopped at a pancake shop to warm and fill our bellies.
 I was introduced to street food crepes at Portobello Market (London) many years ago and have had a weakness for them since.